sshyran/MarkLogic-NiFi/_pages/step-by-step.md

 ### Add QueryMarkLogic Processor

 Add the `QueryMarkLogic` Processor to the grid.
-Configure the processor so that the `Collections` property is set to `iot-data` and set the `DatabaseClient Service` to the Controller Service we created previously in [Setup MarkLogicDatabaseClientService](#setup-marklogicdatabaseclientservice).
+Configure the processor so that the `Query Type` property is set to `Collection Query`, the `Query` property to `iot-data`, and set the `DatabaseClient Service` to the Controller Service we created previously in [Setup MarkLogicDatabaseClientService](#setup-marklogicdatabaseclientservice).

 For more details on the available properties, see [QueryMarkLogic Processor][querymarklogic-processor].